Who Are We?

 - Speak for and negotiate on behalf of the sector in dealings with policymakers

-- Run the Place des producteurs (800,000 sf), located in the heart of Montreal’s Marché central, Eastern Canada’s largest produce wholesale market, as well as two public markets in the Montreal suburbs of La Prairie and Longueuil
+- Run the Place des producteurs, located boulevard Pie-IX, Montréal, Eastern Canada’s largest produce wholesale market, as well as one public market in the Montreal suburbs of La Prairie.

 We provide a range of services to our members, including support for technology-oriented R&D. We strive to be a positive and powerful market influence and run promotional programs such as eatquebec.ca to shine the spotlight on Quebec products.